juju/docs/src/en/charms-fan.md

 ## Juju model FAN configuration

-Juju manages FAN networking at the model level (see [Configuring models][models-config]) and is enabled via the `container-networking-method` configuration option.
+Juju manages FAN networking at the model level and is enabled via the `container-networking-method` configuration option.
 This option can take on the following values:

- - provider : ?
+ - local : standard LXD; addressing based on the LXD bridge (e.g. lxdbr0)
- - local : ?
+ - provider : addressing based on host bridge; works only with providers with built-in container addressing support (e.g. MAAS with LXD)
- - fan : FAN networking
+ - fan : FAN networking; works with any provider, in principle

 Once FAN is enabled, by setting the above option to 'fan', all that is needed is to map the underlay network to the overlay network.
-The `fan-config` model option is used for this.
-Its value has the following syntax:
+The `fan-config` model option is used for this and has the following format:

   `<underlay-network>=<overlay-network>`